 Omizutori: the Oldest Festival in Japan

-Omizutori (お水取り) is a traditional annual event at Todaiji Temple in Nara Prefecture.
-It’s the oldest event in Japan which has been held since 752 for over 1250 years.
+Omizutori (お水取り), also known as the Fire and Water Festival, is a traditional water-drawing festival held annually at Todaiji Temple in Nara Prefecture.
+It’s the oldest festival in Japan which has been held since 752 for over 1250 years.

 Each night from March 1st to 11th, giant torches (Taimatsu) are lit at Nigatsudo hall and carried across the balcony, making drops of the embers for about 20 mins.
 Viewing this fire display is thought to bring good luck to the audience.